Get an annual AARP membership for only $9. Offer ends 12/11.

 Oticon offers several styles of hearing aids depending on whether you prefer BTE or in-the-ear (ITE) support.
 ITE aids have several variations, which we have outlined below.
 They are best for those who want discreet support and have mild to severe hearing loss.
 ITE aids are not ideal for older adults who have trouble with small devices or with dementia.
 Because they are so small, it can be difficult to adjust and remove the hearing aids.
 BTE ear styles are easy to adjust and best for those with mild to severe loss.
 Your hearing care professional can help you choose the ideal style for your needs and ear anatomy.
 We’ll cover some of Oticon’s most popular hearing aids.

-Receiver-in-the-ear (RITE) Discreet support, mild to severe loss Yes Yes No Yes Yes No No
+Receiver-in-the-ear (RITE) Discreet support, mild to severe loss Yes Yes No Yes Yes No

-Half Shell Wireless connectivity, mild to severe loss No No No No No Yes Yes
+Half Shell Wireless connectivity, mild to severe loss No No No No No Yes

-Full Shell Simple to handle, wireless connectivity, mild to severe loss No No No No No Yes Yes
+Full Shell Simple to handle, wireless connectivity, mild to severe loss No No No No No Yes

 Oticon Xceed

-Oticon Ruby
+Oticon Zircon

 Oticon CROS